 To change the desired state of an existing network

 - In the Self-electing subnet services tool, right-click the network you want to change and Enable or Disable it.

 To specify Windows credentials for the agentless scanner

-- See this topic: Agentless inventory scanner.
+- See this topic: Agentless inventory and vulnerability scanner.

 Was this article useful?